Mazda 3 2010-2013: common problems and fixes, fuel economy, driving experience, photos

 Pros: Reliability, Zoom-Zoom driving experience, rich high-quality interior, available fuel-efficient Skyactiv engine, tight turning radius, low maintenance and repair costs.

-Cons: Firm ride, road noise, low seating position, tight interior space, fuel economy for the 2.5L models.
+Cons: Firm ride, road noise, low seating position, tight interior space, tires wear fast if not rotated, fuel economy for the 2.5L models.

 Safety: The ABS, side and side curtain airbags are standard.
 Traction control and stability control were optional for 2010, standard from 2011.
 The the Insurance Institute for Highway Safety (IIHS) recognized all 2010-2013 Mazda 3 models except 2010 hatchback with the Top Safety Pick award.
 See NHTSA crash test results in the table.